 As noted above, there are many different reasons why you might have ended up needing to sell your property to pay off debs.
 However, making the right decision about a sale partly depends on how and why you've ended up in debt, so let's consider some of the most common reasons and look at how selling can offer the ideal solution.

 When your mortgage payments feel too big, this is a clear sign that selling is a wise choice.
 If you have enormous mortgage payments, all of your income will go towards these and you'll have no money left over to deal with any accumulated debts.
 Experts typically suggest that your monthly mortgage should be 25% or less than you earn in a month. if you sell up and get a more manageable mortgage or rental, debt may suddenly seem unmanageable.

 Some people are better at managing money than others, and if you've not quite got the hang of this yet then it's easy to end up in a position where you feel like you need to sell up in order to pay debts.
 Often, this is a helpful wakeup call, motivating you to learn new, more effective strategies for money management once your debts are paid off and you're in your next home.

-Sometimes, the unexpected leaves you suddenly in debt.
-Whether you're hit by a short-term financial issue such as a necessary large purchase or you're dealing with a long-term change like a relationship breakdown or divorce, you might suddenly realize you need to sell your home in order to cope with debt.
+Sometimes, the unexpected leaves you suddenly in burdens of debt.
+Whether you're hit by a short-term financial issues such as a necessary large purchase or you're dealing with a long-term change like a relationship breakdown or divorce, you might suddenly realize you need to sell your home in order to cope with debt.
 It's always smart to look at other solutions, but when your home is your biggest asset converting it into cash can seem like the obvious choice.

 If you sell to a property buying company, you will get less than the average market value for your house.
 However, you'll also get immediate access to the cash that you need to start paying off your debt.
 In addition, don't forget that selling through an estate agent leads to extra costs.
 We won't charge you for the necessary valuations, and we'll even provide you with free legal representation.